Current research studies

 Why is the study being run?

-For this study, we want to explore the impact of Recovery Colleges on students, as well as explore how Recovery College characteristics affect this.
+In this study, (Study 1) we want to explore the impact of Recovery Colleges on students, as well as explore how Recovery College characteristics affect this.

-If you decide to take part in the study, you will receive £15 for each set of questionnaires that you complete and submit at the relevant time point either as cash or voucher.
+If you decide to take part in the study, you will receive £15 for each set of questionnaires that you complete and submit at the relevant time point (total of £60 for all 4 timepoints) either as cash or voucher.

 What will taking part involve?